LucasGois1/zenith-operator/charts/zenith-operator/README.md

 # Zenith Operator Helm Chart

-A comprehensive Helm chart for deploying the Zenith Operator and all its dependencies (Tekton Pipelines, Knative Serving, Knative Eventing, Envoy Gateway, Gateway API, and optional Dapr) in a single installation.
+A comprehensive Helm chart for deploying the Zenith Operator and all its dependencies (Tekton Pipelines, Knative Serving, Knative Eventing, Envoy Gateway, Gateway API, OpenTelemetry Operator, and optional Dapr) in a single installation.

 ## Overview